iamkirankumaryadav/Library/Data Science/Unsupervised Learning/Dimensionality Reduction.md

 - **Highly Correlated** Data provides **Redundant** Information

 ### Principle Component Analysis ( PCA )
-- Dimensionality Reduction Method ( Reduce Dimensions of Large Data Sets )
+- Dimensionality Reduction Method ( Reduce Dimensions of Large Data Sets, Explains Variance and Minimize **Correlation** )
 - **Transforming** Large Set of Variables into Small without **Loss** of any Information in Large Dataset.
 - Reducing the Number of **Variables** of a Data Set.
-- Unsupervised Algorithm
-- Explains Variance
 - Linear Combination of Orignal Features
 - PCA is used for Numerical Data only
-- Minimize **Correlation**
 - Divide the Variables into **Groups** ( High Correlated and Less Correlated )

 ### Linear Discriminant Analysis
 - Supervised Algorithm
 - Seperate Classes

 ### Auto Encoder
 - Unsupervised Learning Method